Extreme Heat Alert Systems: Ensuring Power Grid Reliability and Minimizing Power Outages

 Definitions:

 Electricity network: Electrical energy distribution system that allows electricity to be carried from the generating plants to the final consumers.
 Alert: Notification or notice to warn of a risk or danger situation.
 Heat waves: Prolonged periods of high temperature.
-Demand for electricity: Amount of electrical energy required by consumers at a given moment.Power plants: Facilities where electricity is produced from different energy sources, such as coal, natural gas or renewable energy.Transmission systems: Infrastructure that allows carrying electricity from power plants to distribution centers.Power Outages: Interruptions in the supply of electricity.Regional Transmission Organizations (RTOs): Agencies responsible for coordinating the transmission of electrical energy in a given region.Flex Alerts: Systems alerts used by the California Independent System Operator (CAISO) to notify customers about the need to reduce electricity consumption.
+Demand for electricity: Amount of electrical energy required by consumers at a given moment.Power plants: Facilities where electricity is produced from different energy sources, such as coal, natural gas or renewable energy.Transmission systems: Infrastructure that allows carrying electricity from power plants to distribution centers.Power Outages: Interruptions in the supply of electricity.Regional Transmission Organizations (RTOs): Agencies responsible for coordinating the transmission of electrical energy in a given region.Flex Alerts: Systems alerts used by the California Independent System Operator (CAISO) to notify customers regarding the need to reduce electricity consumption.
 Electric Reliability Council of Texas (ERCOT): Organization that is in charge of coordinating the transmission of electricity in the state of Texas.
 North American Electricity Reliability Corporation (NERC): Organization charged with establishing reliability standards for the North American electrical grid.
 Energy Emergency Alerts (EEA): Alert levels established by NERC to indicate voltage in the electrical grid during extreme events.Southwest Power Pool (SPP): Organization responsible for coordinating the transmission of electricity in the southwestern United States.ISO-NE: Abbreviation of Independent System Operator New England, organization in charge of coordinating the transmission of electricity in the region of New England.NYISO: Abbreviation for New York Independent System Operator, the organization responsible for coordinating the transmission of electricity in the state of New York.MISO: Abbreviation for Midcontinent Independent System Operator, the organization responsible for coordinating the transmission of electricity in the center of the United States.PJM: Abbreviation of Pennsylvania–New Jersey–Maryland Interconnection, organization in charge of coordinating the transmission of electricity in the region of Pennsylvania, New Jersey and Maryland.

 Fuentes: